nfergu/hashtableperf/README.md

 ### Cython

-Cython version 0.24, along with Python version 2.7.11 and GCC version 5.3.0, were used for the Cython tests.
+The Cython tests were performed using Cython version 0.24, along with Python version 2.7.11 and GCC version 5.3.0.
 The following options were used for
 Cython and GCC:

 ```